blesaux/blesaux.github.io/_pages/data.md

 ![image-left]({{ site.url }}{{ site.baseurl }}/images/DFC2022-IADF-header-sm.jpeg){: .align-left}

 With Javiera Castillo-Navarro, Ronny Haensch and others, we held a competition for semi-supervised learning in Earth observation based on MiniFrance data, in the frame of the IEEE GRSS Data Fusion Contests: [the DFC2022](https://www.grss-ieee.org/community/technical-committees/2022-ieee-grss-data-fusion-contest-semi-supervised-learning-for-land-cover-classification/).
 Along with VHR EO imagery and landcover classes, we added digital elevation models to the new [MiniFrance-DFC22 data](https://ieee-dataport.org/competitions/data-fusion-contest-2022-dfc2022).
-[GRSM Paper announce](https://ieeexplore.ieee.org/document/9764835).
+Full description in the [GRSM Paper announcement](https://ieeexplore.ieee.org/document/9764835).

 ## \[2020\] MiniFrance Dataset